Hamilton Anxiety Scale

 Takeaway

-The HAM-A was created by psychiatrist Max Hamilton in 1959, and versions of it are still used by clinicians today to measure the effectiveness of treatment methods for an individual experiencing an anxiety disorder.
+The Hamilton Anxiety Rating Scale (HAM-A) was created by psychiatrist Max Hamilton in 1959, and versions of it are still used by clinicians today (among other anxiety rating scales) to measure the effectiveness of treatment methods for an individual experiencing an anxiety disorder.
 If you’re living with symptoms of an anxiety disorder, it’s typically recommended that you seek the support of a mental health professional.
+Take the first step toward relief from anxiety and reach out to BetterHelp.

 Regulate anxiety in a compassionate environment